 [179] The Town described non-native species as plants that do not naturally occur in Alberta, but have been introduced, likely as a result of human activity, and invasive species as plants that have a competitive ability to displace less competitive species, potentially reducing biodiversity, wildlife habitat quality, and land productivity.
 Prohibited and noxious weeds were identified as non-native and invasive plant species that are aggressive and difficult to manage.
 The Town stated that the implementation of strong weed management practices and mitigation measures could limit the establishment and propagation of weeds to disturbed areas.
-The Town expected that competition from regenerating native vegetation following reclamation after construction will reduce the establishment and propagation of weeds and non-native invasive species was rated as low.
+The Town expected that competition from regenerating native vegetation following reclamation after construction will reduce the establishment and propagation of weed species.
+The Town concluded that the environmental consequence for weeds and non-native invasive species was rated as low.